-This couple had recently purchased the property as a holiday getaway with a view to it becoming a full-time residence in the near future.
-Works had already been undertaken to renovate the house and the clients want to expand those renovations to the outside space.
-The clients asked me to create an overall vision and master plan for the whole garden that could be implemented in phases over the course of the next few years.
-The clients are very open to a climate-conscious, drought-tolerant planting with no irrigation requirements beyond the establishment period.
+The owners purchased the property a few years ago as a holiday getaway with a view to it becoming a full-time residence in the near future.
+Works had already been undertaken to renovate the house and the clients wanted to expand those renovations to the outside space.
+The clients asked me to create an overall vision and master plan for the whole garden that could be implemented in phases over the course of a few years.
+The clients are very open to a more rugged, climate-conscious and drought-tolerant planting with no irrigation requirements beyond the establishment period.

 The plot is bathed in sunshine for the best part of the day and is bounded by well established trees on its south, west and northern boundaries.
 Unfortunately, the plot is overlooked by a neighbouring school and local social hall.
 The plot does benefit from having many established trees and shrubs within the garden itself, but these have not been well maintained by the predecessors and many are in poor health and condition.